Rosemary Beach, Florida

+The design of the town reflects the French Quarter in New Orleans.
+Rosemary Beach was named after Rosemary Milligan, a realtor and entrepreneur, who inhabited the area since 1974 and owned much of the land that is now Rosemary Beach before selling the property to developers.
+The town is also rumored to be named after the fresh rosemary growing in the area.

 Design

 Rosemary Beach is one of three planned communities on Florida's Gulf coast designed by Andrés Duany and Elizabeth Plater-Zyberk.
 The other two are Seaside and Alys Beach.
 The three are examples of a style of urban planning known as New Urbanism.

 Rosemary Beach, designed in 1995, offers shops, restaurants, a hotel, and public green spaces.
 The design of the town reflects New Orleans’ French Quarter and European Colonial influences in the West Indies and Caribbean.
 Sustainable materials, natural color palettes, high ceilings for better air circulation, balconies, and easy access to the beach by foot are typical design features.

 The architecture of the homes in Rosemary resemble places like New Orleans, St. Augustine, Charleston S.C., and the West Indies.
 The houses along Rosemary Beach are close together and are all neutral colored.

+The community has four open door swimming pools.

 Beach

 Rosemary Beach beaches are only accessible to people who are staying in Rosemary at the time.
 To gain beach access, residents are required to have a code or a wristband to allow them to go to the beach.

-The water at this beach is warm, so many people can be found in the waves in the ocean along with walking or jogging down the beach, building sand castles, and reading.
-Vacationers can also rent different water activities, like kayaking or paddle boarding.
-Many residents rent out their houses for the summer.